psaris/funq/README.md

 ## The Swag

-Swag can be found on the [Vector Sigma Teespring site][TEESPRING].
+Swag can be found on the [Vector Sigma Spring site][SPRING].

-[TEESPRING]: https://teespring.com/stores/vectorsigma "Vector Sigma Teespring"
+[SPRING]: https://vectorsigma.creator-spring.com/ "Vector Sigma Swag"

 ## More Fun